Reporting

 SLA Status Analysis

-The SLA Status Analysis report (Helpdesk ‣ Reporting ‣ SLA Status Analysis) tracks how quickly an SLA (Service Level Agreement) is fulfilled, as well as the success rate of individual policies.
+The SLA Status Analysis report (Helpdesk app ‣ Reporting ‣ SLA Status Analysis) analyzes the performance of individual SLA (Service Level Agreement) policies.

-By default, this report is filtered to show the number of SLAs failed, as well as the failure rate over the last 30 days, grouped by team.
+By default, this report is filtered to show the number of SLAs failed, in progress, and the number that have been successful.
+The results are grouped by teams.

 View of Group by options of Ticket Analysis report.